 Months of entry

-develop their competence the use of analytical and also state-of-the-art computational and experimental methods in the analysis of heat and fluid flow systems for both industrial and research applications.
+The course is suitable for engineering/science graduates and professionals who not only wish to enhance their expertise in thermofluids but also to develop their competence in the use of state-of-the-art analytical, computational and experimental methods; advanced methods which are specifically designed for the analysis of heat and fluid flow in both industrial and research applications.

-The Programme Objective is to produce postgraduate specialists with:
+The objectives of this course are to produce postgraduate specialists with:

-advanced understanding of heat and fluid flow processes and their role in modern methods of power generation;
+- Advanced understanding of heat and fluid flow processes and their role in modern methods of power generation

-in-depth understanding of numerical and experimental techniques in heat and fluid flow.
+- In-depth understanding of numerical and experimental techniques in heat and fluid flow

 Qualification and course duration